 Hearing loss (HEAR)

 Louisiana law requires that every baby born in a birthing center in Louisiana be screened for hearing loss before discharge.
-The Department of Health and Hospitals is the state agency designated by the law to administer the newborn hearing screening program.
+The Department of Health is the state agency designated by the law to administer the newborn hearing screening program.
 The mission of this program is to assure that all infants who are deaf or hard of hearing can achieve their maximum potential in life.
 That is accomplished by assuring that early intervention services are secured as soon as possible.
 Early intervention may include the fitting of hearing aids and early developmental services before the child reaches six months of age.
 The Office of Public Health maintains a Hearing, Speech and Vision Program to address the needs of children with hearing loss.
 Contact the program for more information at 504.568.5028 (phone) or 504.568.5854 (fax), or email Avis.Richard-Griffin@la.gov.